 Yes!
 There are several Junior Ranger books to guide you on adventures through various park locations.
-Once completed, each participant will earn a badge, patch, sticker, or temporary tattoo.
+Once completed, each participant will earn a badge, or sticker.
 Pick up Junior Ranger materials at the Indiana Dunes Visitor Center and the Douglas Center.
+For more information, turn to page 7.

 The Pavilion at Indiana Dunes State Park offers a number of options for different tastes.

 Which trail is best to hike?

 The national park has over 50 miles of trails and the state park another 16+ miles.
 You can find trail information and maps in this guide on pages 16-23.
 You can also download the free REI app called the Hiking Project at www. hikingproject.com to learn about lots of trails in both parks.
 This app allows visitors to add content and photos about their favorite hikes.

 Where may I climb a dune?

-Long Lake Trail at West Beach has a dune face on the marked trail, which visitors enjoy 395-1882 for information regarding E. coli levels.
+Long Lake Trail at West Beach has a dune face on the marked trail, which visitors enjoy climbing.
+In addition, it hosts the Diana Dare

+Call the Indiana Dunes Visitor Center at 219-395-1882 for information regarding E. coli levels.